OPPO Find X 128GB Mobile Phones

 Compare 2 prices

-The Chinese brand, without a doubt, has been delivering users groundbreaking and attractive smartphones for years but Oppo Find X in Australia and all other countries has gone in an exciting new direction.
-Back in 2017, Apple announced a smartphone alongside a wide notch and many other 2018 devices such as LG G7 ThinQ and Huawei Nova 3i have also included a notch even Oppo R15 Pro.
-But Oppo Find X is an exception.
+Back in 2017, Apple announced a smartphone alongside a wide notch and many other 2018 devices such as LG G7 ThinQ and Huawei Nova 3i have also included a notch even Oppo R15 Pro, But Find X is an exception.
 The key highlights of Oppo Find X are related to a pop-up rear and FaceTime cameras, 6.42-inches AMOLED screen, Android 8.1 Oreo OS (upgradable to Android Pie 9.0), Snapdragon 845 and VOOC Flash Charge.
 What else?
 Let’s find out below.

 The display is undoubtedly the most striking factor of Find X. The face is almost entirely displayed thanks to its 87% screen-to-body ratio.
 In general, the display is fairly massive with a size of 6.42-inch and a 19.5:9 aspect ratio.
 Most interestingly, the display is curved which makes you remember Samsung’s Galaxy S6 Edge.
 The AMOLED display with 1080 x 2340 pixels resolution looks phenomenal.
 Colours are bright and vibrant and have nearly no issue.